FOREX-Dollar steadies but dogged by worries over deficits, inflation

 Mounting worries about the U.S. budget deficit, which is projected to balloon to more than $1 trillion in 2019 amid a government spending splurge and large corporate tax cuts, have also undermined the greenback.

 “The dollar has been falling continuously, but with changing themes.
-At the moment, a projected increase in U.S. debt issuance, a reduction in Fed bond buying and bulging U.S. fiscal deficit are the main focus,” said Daisuke Uno, chief strategist at Sumitomo Mitsui Bank.
+At the moment, a projected increase in the U.S. debt issues, reduction in the Fed’ bond buying and bulging U.S. fiscal deficit are the main focus,” said Daisuke Uno, chief strategist at Sumitomo Mitsui Bank.

-“That should mean U.S. long-term yields will remain high while the dollar will stay cheap,” he said.
+“That should mean U.S. long-term yields will remain high while the dollar will stay cheap, that is to say any retreat in the dollar is likely to be small while its fall could be much bigger,” he said.

 Economists say U.S. President Donald Trump’s tax cuts and spending plans could backfire by overheating an already strong economy and causing an unwanted pick-up in inflation.